 Students entering the DPT program as traditional freshmen or undergraduate transfer students, complete the curriculum in two phases: the first three years of undergraduate study (pre-professional phase) consist of completing general education and program core requirements in preparation for entry into the professional (doctoral) phase.
 In addition, undergraduate physical therapy students are required to complete the equivalent of a minor that is inclusive of advanced level coursework.
-Suggested minors include: exercise science, biology, psychology or sociology, each requiring a minimum of 18 credits.
+It is recommended that students complete 1 of the following 3 minor options: biology, psychology or sociology, each requiring a minimum of 18 credits.